mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 By Default, 1.4 tModLoader will be installed by Steam.

-### To access 1.3 (Legacy tModLoader)
+### To access 1.3 (Legacy tModLoader) and other Beta options
-Use either the manual install instructions below (look for Release version 0.11.8.9) or take the following steps:
+Use either the manual install instructions below (look for Release version 0.11.8.9 for 1.3) or take the following steps:

  Go to Library: